Erie SeaWolves at New Hampshire Fisher Cats - Game Notes

 - The Erie pitching staff now boasts seven Top 30 Tigers talents (MLB Pipeline): Casey Mize is ranked the No. 1 prospect (No. 1 pitching prospect in MiLB), Matt Manning is No. 2, Tarik Skubal is No. 4, Alex Faedo sits at No. 9, Joey Wentz comes in at No. 10, Anthony Castro is No. 20, and Alex Lange ranks No. 29

-- With two strikeouts yesterday, Alex Faedo moved into seventh-place, all-time in franchise history in single-season K's (130)
+- Matching a career-high 10 strikeouts yesterday, Matt Manning moved into seventh-place, all-time in franchise history in single-season K's (134)

 - Isaac Paredes recently set the franchise record for most consecutive multi-hit games (7) from July 27 - August 3